 Languedoc-Roussillon is a much-loved area of France which has it all: centuries of history, pretty towns, rolling countryside, a generous stretch of coastline and views over to the Pyrenees mountains.
 Although it’s now a part of the larger region of Occitanie, it still very much has its own identity and stands out as a holiday destination.

 It’s such a large and diverse region that you could spend weeks on end exploring all it has to offer, though if you have only a week or two to enjoy Languedoc-Roussillon, it may be a little hard to decide what to visit during your trip.
-Our friends at The Big Domain have put together ten of the highlights of this stunning part of France, with something for everyone, from historic cities to natural wonders.
+So, we have put together ten of the highlights of this stunning part of France, with something for everyone, from historic cities to natural wonders.

 Surrounded by city walls and tall towers, and decorated with cobbled streets and drawbridges, the historic Cité will make you feel as if you’re walking through your very own fairy tale.